Equivariant Toeplitz index theory on odd-dimensional manifolds with boundary: Introduction

-The spectral flow (I) is then decomposed into sum of spectral flows (II) and (III), where the local index calculation comes from (II) and the equivariant Dai-Zhang $\eta$-invariant is made up of some contribution from both of the spectral flows.
+The spectral flow (I) is then decomposed into sum of spectral flows (II) and (III), cf. Figure~\ref{Fugure1}, where the local index calculation comes from (II), and (III) contributes to the boundary correction terms.
+The main result is established on the crucial equality in Lemma~\ref{lem:diff.ind}, which asserts that the difference between the perturbed and the unperturbed equivariant Toeplitz indices is some equivariant spectral flow.
+The main framework for the proof of the equality is equivariant \textit{higher} spectral flow, see Remark~\ref{hsfremark}.

 The organisation of this paper is as follows.
-In Section \ref{sec2}, we start by discussing the equivariant analog of higher spectral flow introduced in \cite{dai1998higher}.
+In Section \ref{sec2}, we start by discussing the equivariant higher spectral flow introduced in \cite{liu2021equivariant}, which is a generalisation of \cite{dai1998higher}.
 Then, we list the setup and define the required equivariant Toeplitz operator.
-In Section \ref{sec3.1}, we compute the equivariant Toeplitz index in terms of the equivariant higher spectral flow of some families.
-Then, we introduce the equivariant even-type Dai-Zhang $\eta$-invariant and discuss some of its properties in Section \ref{sec3.2}.
-Lastly, we present the full proof of our claim in Section \ref{sec3.3}.
+In Section \ref{sec3.1}, we compute the equivariant Toeplitz index in terms of the equivariant spectral flow.
+Then, we introduce the equivariant even-type Dai-Zhang $\eta$-invariant in Section \ref{sec3.2} and establish relevant results in Section \ref{sec4.1}.
+Lastly, we present the full proof of our claim in Section \ref{sec4.2}.

-\textbf{Acknowledgement.} The year 2020 is truly a challenging year that has impacted our lives profoundly.
-The first author wishes to express his gratitude to Universiti Sains Malaysia for keeping his job throughout the pandemic.
+\textbf{Acknowledgement.} The first author would like to express his utmost gratitude to Universiti Sains Malaysia for support.
 Part of the work was done while the first author visited the Research Center for Operator Algebras at East China Normal University back in October 2019.
 He is grateful to the center for financial support.
-The second author acknowledges support from grants NSFC-11801178 and Shanghai Rising-Star Program 19QA1403200.
-We thank Weiping Zhang and Bo Liu for their useful suggestions.\\
+The second author acknowledges the support from Science and Technology Commission of Shanghai Municipality (STCSM), grant No.18dz2271000.
+We thank Professors Weiping Zhang and Bo Liu for their pre-review suggestions.
+Lastly, we also appreciate the referees very much for their helpful technical suggestions for improvement.\\